Clomid 《Clomiphene》

 Blood pressure below 140/90, or lower in some cases

-Make healthy food choice – Eat lots of fruits, vegetable, whole grains and low –fat dairy
+⦁Make healthy food choices – Eat lots of fruits, vegetables, whole grains and low-fat dairy

 Products.
 Limit the amount of meat and fried or fatty foods that you eat.

-Lose Weight- Being overweight increases the risk of many health problem
+Lose Weight – Being overweight increases the risk of many health problems

 Ways to get your ABCs under control